Volkswagen Tiguan AllSpace Review and Prices

 The VW Tiguan Allspace is a bigger, seven-seat version of the Tiguan.
-You get plenty of high-tech creature comforts and lots of room in the back, but alternatives are much cheaper
+You get plenty of high-tech creature comforts and lots of room in the back, but alternatives are quite a bit cheaper.

-It isn’t just the VW’s looks that feel a smidge more grown-up than the Nissan – its interior is also a serious cut above.
+It isn’t just the VW Tiguan Allspace’s looks that feel a smidge more grown-up than many rivals’ – its interior is also a serious cut above.
 There are loads of soft-touch plastics, glossy metal-effect trims and soft-close cubbies, but sadly its design won’t get your pulse racing.

-Much more exciting is the eight-inch touchscreen infotainment system you get as standard and the 12.3-inch digital driver’s display you get on all but entry-level SE Navigation cars.
+Much more exciting is the 8.0-inch touchscreen infotainment system you get as standard and the 10-inch digital driver’s display you get on all but entry-level Match cars.
 It looks just as sharp as the Virtual Cockpit system you get in posh Audis and really sets the Volkswagen Tiguan Allspace apart from many less futuristic seven-seaters.

 The middle row is even roomier than in the standard Tiguan (thanks to the Allspace’s longer body) and there’s plenty of adjustment in the front seats to help you find your perfect driving position – even if you’re very tall.